v0idv0id/MPVideoCube/README.md

   * ``` ./mpvideocube myvideofile.mp4 ``` (try with your own video files)

 If the spinning cubes stay black but you here the audio then the rendering of the video is broken.
 This can be due to the codec of the video and/or the limitations of the HW-accel.
 Check the output in the console.

+To stop the animation hold the SPACE key.

 ### If compile fails but you want to know how it looks like